Typhoon Soulik (2018)

-Typhoon Soulik was an unusually large, and the deadliest typhoon to strike the Korean Peninsula as a tropical system since Khanun in 2012.
+Typhoon Soulik (Note: The name Soulik (Pohnpeian: Soulik, [sʲoulik]) was contributed by the Federated States of Micronesia and refers to a traditional title of Pohnpeian chiefs in Pohnpeian.) was an unusually large, and the deadliest typhoon to strike the Korean Peninsula as a tropical system since Tropical Storm Khanun in 2012.
 (Note: Typhoon Lionrock in 2016 was deadlier, but it affected the Korean Peninsula as an extratropical system.)
 Soulik formed from an area of low pressure on August 15, and was the twenty-ninth tropical depression, twentieth tropical storm, tenth severe tropical storm, and sixth typhoon of the 2018 Pacific typhoon season.